Welcome to Shuswap Flour Mill !

-At Shuswap Flour Mill, we pride ourselves on producing exquisite stone-ground organic flour, crafted with local grains for the Shuswap community.
+At Shuswap Flour Mill, we produce freshly milled stone-ground organic flour, crafted with local grains for the Shuswap community.

 Our Artisan Milling Process